gondow/EarlyDLDbg/README.md

 ## Platforms

-Currently, we built and tested EarlyDLSAN only on the following platform.
+Currently, we built and tested EarlyDLDbg only on the following platform.

 - Linux Ubuntu 20.04.3 LTS, Intel Pin 3.28, GCC 9.4.0